GeoffAAA/-contacts-crud/README.md

 - Dynamic welcome messages ("Welcome" vs "Welcome Back")
 - Security headers to prevent caching and autofill
 - App branding with "Contacts Dashboard" title

+### Forgot Password (no SMTP needed in dev)
+- With `MAIL_MAILER=log` (default for local), the reset email is written to `storage/logs/laravel.log`.
+- Submit your email on Forgot Password, then open the latest log and use the reset URL.
+- To send real emails later, configure SMTP (e.g., Mailtrap/SendGrid) in `.env` — no code changes needed.

 ## 📊 CRUD Functionality